Clock: Etymology

 The word clock derives from the medieval Latin word for 'bell'—clocca—and has cognates in many European languages.
 Clocks spread to England from the Low Countries, so the English word came from the Middle Low German and Middle Dutch Klocke.

-The word derives from the Middle English clokke, Old North French cloque, or Middle Dutch clocke, all of which mean 'bell', and stem from an Old Irish root.
+The word is also derived from the Middle English clokke, Old North French cloque, or Middle Dutch clocke, all of which mean 'bell'.

 History of time-measuring devices

 Sundials

-The apparent position of the Sun in the sky moves over the course of each day, reflecting the rotation of the Earth.
+The apparent position of the Sun in the sky changes over the course of each day, reflecting the rotation of the Earth.
 Shadows cast by stationary objects move correspondingly, so their positions can be used to indicate the time of day.
-A sundial shows the time by displaying the position of a shadow on a (usually) flat surface, which has markings that correspond to the hours.
+A sundial shows the time by displaying the position of a shadow on a (usually) flat surface that has markings that correspond to the hours.
 Sundials can be horizontal, vertical, or in other orientations.
 Sundials were widely used in ancient times.
-With the knowledge of latitude, a well-constructed sundial can measure local solar time with reasonable accuracy, within a minute or two.
+With knowledge of latitude, a well-constructed sundial can measure local solar time with reasonable accuracy, within a minute or two.
 Sundials continued to be used to monitor the performance of clocks until the 1830s, when the use of the telegraph and trains standardized time and time zones between cities.

 Devices that measure duration, elapsed time and intervals

 Many devices can be used to mark the passage of time without respect to reference time (time of day, hours, minutes, etc.) and can be useful for measuring duration or intervals.
-Examples of such duration timers are candle clocks, incense clocks and the hourglass.
-Both the candle clock and the incense clock work on the same principle wherein the consumption of resources is more or less constant allowing reasonably precise and repeatable estimates of time passages.
+Examples of such duration timers are candle clocks, incense clocks, and the hourglass.
+Both the candle clock and the incense clock work on the same principle, wherein the consumption of resources is more or less constant, allowing reasonably precise and repeatable estimates of time passages.
 In the hourglass, fine sand pouring through a tiny hole at a constant rate indicates an arbitrary, predetermined passage of time.
-The resource is not consumed but re-used.
+The resource is not consumed, but re-used.

 Water clocks

-Water clocks, along with the sundials, are possibly the oldest time-measuring instruments, with the only exceptions being the day counting tally stick.
+Water clocks, along with sundials, are possibly the oldest time-measuring instruments, with the only exception being the day-counting tally stick.
 Given their great antiquity, where and when they first existed is not known and is perhaps unknowable.
-The bowl-shaped outflow is the simplest form of a water clock and is known to have existed in Babylon and in Egypt around the 16th century BC.
+The bowl-shaped outflow is the simplest form of a water clock and is known to have existed in Babylon and Egypt around the 16th century BC.
 Other regions of the world, including India and China, also have early evidence of water clocks, but the earliest dates are less certain.
 Some authors, however, write about water clocks appearing as early as 4000 BC in these regions of the world.